You may of heard of a type of UK property investment method call Buy Renovate Rent Refinance (BRRR).

 As soon as the work has been complete, the property can be refinanced to a Buy To Let Mortgage.

-You can potentially secure a BTL mortgage for up to 80% LTV of the new market value.
-This will be subject to meeting the required criteria and also a survayor carrying out a valuation.
+You can potentially secure a BTL mortgage for up to 80% loan to value of the new open market value.
+This will be subject to meeting the required criteria and also a surveyor carrying out a valuation.

-To Help you understand the finances, lets look at a worked example.
+To help you understand the finances, lets look at a worked example with numbers.
 This is using a bridging loan without contribution towards renovation costs.
 There may be other costs not included below and will vary from project to project.

 This is just made up numbers for explanatory purposes, you will need to calculate your own numbers for each deal.